TheArjunAgarwal/sem3-notes/agth.typ

   Round Robin is also a class of algorithms which do work in a lot of cases.
 ]
 #definition(title: "Chore")[
-  A chore is something to be allocated which all agents value negitivly.
+  A chore is something to be allocated which all agents value negatively.
 ]
 While it is clear that round robin works in only chore case, we can show it works to give an EF1 in a mix of goods and chore case.
 #definition(title: "EF1")[